By A.J. Drenth

 ENFJs with Investigative interests often find the hard sciences (i.e., physics, chemistry) too disconnected from the world of people.
 Hence, they are more apt to major in the social sciences (psychology, sociology, geography, political science, etc.).
 ENFJs with Investigative-Artistic (IA) interests may also be drawn to philosophy, religion, or investigative journalism.
 While some ENFJs may be drawn to certain types of law, law is generally a better fit for TJ types.

 ENFJs may be drawn to human medicine for a few reasons.
-Their Fe might like the idea of helping people, their Se the prospective financial rewards, and their Ti/Ni the scientific and analytic elements of medicine.
-Nevertheless, the nature of modern medicine, like many other careers, seems better suited to TJ types.
-The structured way in which diagnoses are made and diseases are classified seems more amenable to TJs than to FJs.
-For ENFJs who do opt to become physicians, many will end working as psychiatrists.
-From what I know about medicine and about ENFJs, psychiatry may be the best match for frustrated ENFJ med students.
+Their Fe might like the idea of helping people, their Se the prospective financial rewards, and their Ti / Ni the scientific and analytic elements of medicine.
+Nevertheless, the nature of modern medicine also seems better suited to TJ types.
+For ENFJs who do opt to become physicians, many will specialize in psychiatry.

 While by not an exclusive career list, ENFJs may find the following Investigative careers, jobs, or majors worth exploring: